We Should Be Dancing

 Dancing is a fun, entertaining activity.
 Who doesn’t feel the call to move a little when listening to a favorite song with a lively tempo?
 Even those of us who shun the dance floor at weddings and other celebrations often find we can’t keep from at least tapping a toe or drumming our fingers to the beat of a catchy tune.

 A recent study conducted by Saint Louis University (SLU) determined that dancing can actually ease hip and knee pain as well as improve mobility in older adults.
 The study compared two groups of seniors suffering with pain or stiffness in their knees or hips.
 One group danced for 45 minutes up to two times a week for 12 weeks and the other group refrained from dancing.
 In every other way, their physical activities were similar.
 At the end of 12 weeks, the dancing seniors showed improved movement, better functioning, and reduced pain.
-They were even able to walk faster than before they started dancing.
+Many were even able to walk faster than before they started dancing.

 In another study, researchers from Federal University of Rio de Janeiro compared nursing home residents who participated in a half hour of ballroom dancing three days a week for three months with a group that remained sedentary.
 Researchers found improvement in balance and fewer falls among those who danced.

 There are many dance styles suited to older age groups – including ballroom, tap, modern, square, and line dancing.
 If you are new to dancing, you may want to take a dance class.
 Make sure the class is taught by a trained professional and specifically designed for your age and abilities.
+If attending a class in person isn’t possible, there are plenty of dance classes and videos available online.
+Some are free.

 Let's make the most of aging